AleksBernat/NOTELIFE/Documentation/SRS-en.md

 <a name="requirements_for_ease_of_use"/>

 #### 3.2.1.1 Usability Requirements

-1. Access to the main functions of the application for no more than two operations;
-2. All functional elements of the user interface have names that describe the action that will occur when an element is selected.
+All functional elements of the user interface have names that describe the action that will occur when an element is selected.

 <a name="security_requirements"/>

 #### 3.2.1.2 Security Requirements
+ - The application should provide reliable information storage until it is deleted by the user.
  - The application should not restrict user access to files with records.
- - The application should provide reliable information storage until it is deleted by the user.

 <a name="external_interfaces"/>

 ### 3.2.2 External Interfaces
-Application windows are convenient for use by visually impaired users:
-  * font size at least 14pt;
-  * Functional elements are contrasting with the window background.

 <a name="restrictions"/>